willp240/scripts/finalCoord/partial/README.md

 The following options exist:
 - [-s]: Inner AV Top Material to use (e.g., labppo_0p5_scintillator)
 - [-v]: Use an updated group velocity for the scintillator material
 - [-p]: PMT height boundaries in mm, relative to fill level eg. -p "1500,0,1500" would split the PDFs into 4 PMT height bands (below -1500, -1500 to 0, 0 to 1500 and above 1500).
-Note the option "-r" is read in as a string and deliminated on "," or " " so must be in the format (a,b,c,..,n) or (a b c .. n).
+Note the option "-p" is read in as a string and deliminated on "," or " " so must be in the format (a,b,c,..,n) or (a b c .. n).
 - [-r]: Event radius boundaries in mm, relative to center of fill level.
 Note the option "-r" is read in as a string and deliminated on "," or " " so must be in the format (a,b,c,..,n) or (a b c .. n).
 - [-z]: Fill level in mm